Jack Parsons: Death: 1952

 Parsons and Cameron decided to travel to Mexico for a few months, both for a vacation and for Parsons to take up a job opportunity establishing an explosives factory for the Mexican government.
 They hoped that this would facilitate a move to Israel, where they could start a family, and where Parsons could bypass the U.S. government to recommence his rocketry career.
 He was particularly disturbed by the presence of the FBI, convinced that they were spying on him.

 On June 17, 1952, a day before their planned departure, Parsons received a rush order of explosives for a film set and began to work on it in his home laboratory.
 An explosion destroyed the lower part of the building, during which Parsons sustained mortal wounds.
-His right forearm was amputated, his legs and left arm were broken and a hole was torn in the right side of his face.
+His right forearm was severed, his legs and left arm were broken, and a hole was torn in the right side of his face.
 Despite these critical injuries, Parsons was found conscious by the upstairs lodgers.
 He tried to communicate with the arriving ambulance workers, who rushed him to the Huntington Memorial Hospital, where he was declared dead approximately thirty-seven minutes after the explosion.
 When his mother, Ruth, learned of his death, she immediately took a fatal overdose of barbiturates.

-Pasadena Police Department criminologist Don Harding led the official investigation; he concluded that Parsons had been mixing fulminate of mercury in a coffee can when he dropped it on the floor, causing the initial explosion, which worsened when it came into contact with other chemicals in the room.
+Pasadena Police Department criminologist Don Harding led the official investigation; he concluded that Parsons had been mixing fulminate of mercury in a coffee can when he dropped it on the floor, causing an initial explosion that triggered a larger blast among other chemicals in the room.
 Forman considered this likely, stating that Parsons often had sweaty hands and could easily have dropped the can.
 Some of Parsons' colleagues rejected this explanation, saying that he was very attentive about safety.
 Two colleagues from the Bermite Powder Company described Parsons' work habits as "scrupulously neat" and "exceptionally cautious".
 The latter statement—from chemical engineer George Santymers—insisted that the explosion must have come from beneath the floorboards, implying an organized plot to kill Parsons.
 Harding accepted that these inconsistencies were "incongruous" but described the manner in which Parsons had stored his chemicals as "criminally negligent", and noted that Parsons had previously been investigated by the police for illegally storing chemicals at the Parsonage.
-He also found a morphine-filled syringe at the scene, suggesting that Parsons was narcotized.
+He also found a morphine-filled syringe at the scene, suggesting that Parsons had been under the influence of narcotics.
 The police saw insufficient evidence to continue the investigation and closed the case as an accidental death.